Welcome to ESOL at GCC

 Who can apply for financial aid?

-Students who are citizens (for example, from Puerto Rico) or who are eligible non-citizens (for example, permanent residents) may apply for federal financial aid if they have a high school diploma or a GED, or if they have passed a federal Ability-to-Benefit test.
+Students who are citizens (for example, from Puerto Rico) or who are eligible non-citizens (for example, permanent residents) who are taking classes for credit or are enrolled in a degree or certificate program may apply for federal financial aid if they have a high school diploma or a GED, or if they have passed a federal Ability-to-Benefit test.
 Federal financial aid is available to qualified students for both ESOL and other college courses at GCC.
 International students with visas (for example, a student visa or F-1) are not eligible for federally funded financial aid.

-If you do not require financial aid and are not planning to earn college credit, you may simply complete an registration form in order to enroll in ESOL classes.
-Please contact the Admissions Office for more information about beginning your study at GCC.
+If you do not require financial aid and are not planning to earn college credit, you may enroll in ESOL classes on a non-credit basis at a cost of $200 each.
+Contact Kit Carpenter for more information.